The Best Mexican Books and Novels to Read Right Now

 For a taste of the way these stories make culture a personal experience, check out this excerpt by the Anthology’s curator, Margarita Longoria.

 I love that Longoria is a fellow Texan and bookworm.
-She’s also a book blogger, an award-winning high school librarian, and the founder of the Border Book Bash: Celebrating Teens and Tweens of the Rio Grande Valley.
+She’s also a book blogger, an award-winning high school librarian, and the founder of the Border Book Bash.

 So, if you’d like to learn more about Mexican culture while celebrating local librarians and authors through short, engaging bursts of writing, this might be just the book for you.